 - Ventilation: in order to decrease the airborne bacterial count, minimizing the risk of infection a good barn ventilation is needed.
 It also decreases the concentration of ammonia in the air, which can cause irritation and inflammatory reactions.

 - Density and grouping: smaller groups are preferable o bigger groups in order to decrease the chances of spreading diseases among calves.
 Groups should have animals of the same age in order to reduce competition and therefore stress.

-Did you know that the first line of defense of the immunity system is the gut wall?
+that the first line of defense of the immunity system is the gut wall?

 One of the keys to lower the incidence of diseases is to maintain a healthy gut.

 Phytogenics are a valuable tool when it comes to maintain a long-term normal health status of calves.
 By improving feed intake, weight gain and feed efficiency, phytogenics can contribute to stronger calves and maintained resilience.

 But as vast as the phytogenic universe, as enormous are their manifold effects and areas of application.

 Aromatic phytogenics, like essential oils, flavonoids and spices can improve feed intake.
 Moreover, selected spices and steroidal saponins have shown to support nutrient digestibility.
 Did you know that galactomannans as well as steroidal saponins can have the ability to support the maintenance of the intestinal Integrity?
 Additionally, some mucilages have the power to improve the nutrients’ availability for the animal.